TobiasLaross/tmux-compile/README.md

 When you trigger the compile command, you'll be prompted to enter a compilation command.
 Press Enter to execute it.

+### Command History

+Each tmux session maintains its own compile history file inside the directory defined by `@compile-mode-history-dir`.

 ### Error Navigation

 When viewing compile output in copy-mode: